 You have questions.
 We have answers.
 Whether you're evaluating the platform, setting up your first study, or navigating

-a compliance requirement — find everything you need below.
+a compliance requirement, you find everything you need below.

 Getting Started